 Aluminum Gutters

-This popular, low-cost metal won’t rust and comes in an array of colors, including finishes that resemble aged copper and zinc.
+Aluminum gutters are low-cost, won’t rust, and come in an array of colors, including finishes that resemble aged copper and zinc.
 Aluminum gutters may be seamless or available in sections held together with rivets or screws and sealed with caulk.
 Lightweight aluminum is susceptible to denting and bending, but heavyweight aluminum lasts much longer.
+Aluminum is also one of our favorite gutter materials for metal roofs.

 Cost: $13.17–$34.52 per foot